alecthomas/kingpin/README.md

 ### Custom help

-Kingpin v2 supports templatised help using the text/template library (actually, [a fork](https://github.com/alecthomas/template)).
+Kingpin v2 supports templatised help using the text/template library.

 You can specify the template to use with the [Application.UsageTemplate()](http://godoc.org/gopkg.in/alecthomas/kingpin.v2#Application.UsageTemplate) function.